New Lane Filtering Law Aims to Reduce Colorado Motorcycle Accidents

-Motorcycle deaths throughout Colorado reached the highest level on record in 2022.
-The Colorado Department of Transportation tallied a total of 149 riders who were killed as a result of vehicle v. motorcycle accidents in Colorado.
-While motorcycles make up a small percentage of vehicles on the road, motorcycle deaths represented 20% of all car-accident-related deaths.
-This trend highlights the significant risk riders face in accidents.
+Motorcycle deaths in Colorado recently reached the highest level on record.
+The Colorado Department of Transportation tallied 149 motorcycle riders killed on Colorado roadways.
+While motorcycles make up a small percentage of vehicles on the road, motorcycle deaths represent 20% of all car-accident-related deaths.
+This trend highlights the significant risk riders face.
+At the start of 2025, a new lane filtering law went into effect to improve safety for motorcyclists and manage traffic flow more effectively.
+The Colorado motorcycle accident lawyers at Bowman Law drafted this article to provide all motorists with information regarding the new motorcycle law in Colorado.

-Brief History of Colorado Motorcycle Laws
+History of Colorado Motorcycle Laws

 Over the years, motorcycle laws in Colorado have evolved to address safety concerns, promote technological advancements, and improve perceptions of motorcycle use.
 In 1967, Colorado passed a law for all motorcyclists and passengers to wear helmets.
 This mandate aligned with federal incentives at the time, as states that implemented helmet laws were eligible for federal highway funds.
 However, in 1977, Colorado repealed this universal requirement.
 The state shifted to a law that only required riders and passengers under the age of 18 to wear helmets.
 Riders 18 and older are no longer legally obligated to wear helmets.
 However, helmet use is still recommended for their safety.